- About Us

 Information/concierge booths are located on the main concourses near each entrance/exit ramp, and near the center of each upper concourse.

 Please check the Stadium Policies page of this site for a list of items not allowed in the stadium.

 Outback Bowl merchandise can be purchased at the stadium on game day, at the Bowl Beach Day event and at the New Year's Eve Parade in Ybor City.
 Additional retail outlets will be announced in December.
 You may also order items in the Merchandise section of this site.

 The Tampa Museum of Art, Salvador Dali Museum and many more are home to Tampa Bay.
 For more information see the Things to Do / Places to Go page of this site or the visitor bureau web sites.

 Artificial noise makers (air horns, bullhorns, whistles, vuvuzelas, etc.) are not allowed in stadium.

 Stadium parking lots open a 9 AM on game day (8 AM for reserved lots with passes).
 Costs are $25 for automobiles, $75 for campers and $100 for buses.
 See the Stadium Directions page of this site for more details.

 See a list of prohibited items that are not allowed in the stadium.

-The Outback Bowl will be carried by the bowls national network on ESPN Radio, by both school radio networks and in the Tampa Bay market on 620 AM WDAE.
-The game is televised nationally and internationally via ABC TV.
+The Outback Bowl will be carried by the bowls national network on Touchdown Radio, by both school radio networks and in the Tampa Bay market on 620 AM WDAE.
+The game is televised nationally and internationally via ESPN2 TV.